Skip to main content

 Course Outline

 There is global demand for graduates with applied environmental geoscience skills and this demand is projected to grow in the coming years.
-This multidisciplinary vocational programme equips graduates for careers in scientific, engineering, and environmental consultancies, natural resources and mining industries, regulatory agencies, and research in Ireland and further afield.
+This multidisciplinary vocational programme equips graduates for careers in scientific, engineering, and environmental consultancies, water resources management, raw materials, regulatory agencies, as well as research in Ireland and further afield.
 Our course content is regularly reviewed by a panel of industry advisors from a range of local and international geoscience practice areas in order to meet the ongoing needs of the geoscience sector.

 The course is delivered in two parts.